angelicr0t/.angelicr0t./README.md

  DON'T: C+H if you're a stranger, steal my skins, and be a dick!

- DNI: Melanie Martinez supporters, Vivienne Medrano supporters, TX2 fans, basic dnis.
+ DNI: Melanie Martinez supporters, Vivienne Medrano supporters that support her as a PERSON i could not be bothered to give a fuck if you like her shows, TX2 fans, basic dnis.
 (I will block and hide you don't test me man)